twelvesec/passcat/README.md

 * Download Visual Studio 2017 Community Edition.
 * Open solution file ("PassCat.sln").
 * Choose "Release" option from the dropdown menu in the configuration manager and "x64" Platform.
-* Select "Build" -> "Build Solution" from the menu or prees the "F6" keyboard shortcut.
+* Select "Build" -> "Build Solution" from the menu or press the "F6" keyboard shortcut.
 * Executable location: "C:\[path]\[to]\passcat\x64\Release\PassCat.exe"

 ---